2022 Commonwealth Games: Medal table

-On 14 July 2023, the Nigerian team was disqualified as winners of the women's 4x100 metre relay in athletics as Nzubechi Grace Nwokocha was found in violation of anti-doping measures.
-This promoted England to gold, Jamaica to silver, and Australia were awarded bronze.
+On 14 July 2023, the Nigerian team was disqualified as winners of the women's 4 x 100-metre relay in athletics as Nzubechi Grace Nwokocha was found in violation of anti-doping measures.
+This promoted England to gold, Jamaica to silver, and Australia were awarded the bronze medal.
+Similarly, in the men's heavyweight category in the para powerlifting, gold medal winner Sudhir was later disqualified for doping violations, and stripped off his medal.
+Hence, Nigeria's Ikechukwu Obichukwu was upgraded to gold, Scotland's Micky Yule to silver, and Australia's Ben Wright was awarded the bronze medal.